hacf-fr/hassRenaultZE/README.md

 ```

 ## Configuration
-Configuration is done in the UI, but some cases needs [specific configuration](CONFIGURE.md).
+Configuration is done in the UI, but some cases need [specific configuration](CONFIGURE.md).

 ## Logging